-Lauren holds a B.A. in Psychology from North Carolina State University, and an M.A. in General/Experimental Psychology from the College of William & Mary.
+Lauren holds an M.A. in General/Experimental Psychology from the College of William & Mary and an M.S. in Applied Psychology from UNO.
 Her research interests focus on the effects and experiences of poverty and environmental risk on children and families, and she has published work on how having a parent incarcerated in jail or prison uniquely impacts children in middle childhood.
-Lauren is especially interested in methodological considerations of measuring and analyzing poverty and risk.
-She is a first-year doctoral student and heads the behavioral coding team in the BE-RAD lab.
+She is especially interested in methodological considerations of measuring and analyzing poverty and risk.
+Lauren is a fourth-year doctoral candidate and research coordinator for the BE-RAD lab, and she also heads the lab's behavioral coding team.
 In her non-academic time, Lauren enjoys spending time with her two children, teaching a variety of fitness classes, and exploring the cultural experiences of New Orleans.

 David obtained a B.S. in psychology from the University of Washington.
 He spent time during and after his undergrad researching children’s academic attitudes and self-concept in Dr. Dario Cvencek’s lab at UW’s Institute for Learning and Brain Sciences.
 He is currently a doctoral student in UNO’s applied developmental psychology program, where he works under Drs.
 Sarah Black and Laura Scaramella.
-His research interests include parent-child physiological attunement, as well as differential timing effects of trauma during pregnancy on child adjustment.
+His research interests include parent-child physiological attunement, as well as parenting consistency's associations with child behavioral outcomes.
+The latter was the topic of his recently accepted master's thesis.
 When he’s not working he enjoys music, sports, and arguing about each of those.

 Rachel graduated summa cum laude with honors from Salem State University in 2016, with a B.S. in Psychology and a B.A. in Philosophy.
 Her primary focus is on behavioral endocrinology in relation to child and adolescent psychopathology.
-Specifically, she is fascinated by the intersection of puberty, hormones, and the symptomology of affective disorders.
+Specifically, she is fascinated by the intersection of puberty, hormones, and the symptomology of psychological disorders.
 Rachel joined the BE-RAD Lab in early 2019 to investigate cortisol reactivity and affective disorders in children.
 She is pursuing a Ph.D. in Applied Developmental Psychology and intends to apply her knowledge to both the clinical and research realms of psychology.
-Rachel’s non-scholarly interests include nature walks, referential humor, and tasting as many of the fantastic culinary creations that New Orleans has to offer (and trying to fulfil her insatiable sweet tooth).
-When she has free time, she enjoys spending it with her husband and two dogs.
+Rachel’s non-scholarly interests include nature walks, referential humor, and tasting as many of the fantastic culinary creations that New Orleans has to offer (and trying to fulfill her insatiable sweet tooth).
+When she has free time, she enjoys spending it with her two dogs and two kittens.